Craig Hughes – Partner and Head of Offshore services

 We have helped many clients to declare their historic offshore tax liabilities to HMRC in advance of the “Requirement to Correct” (RTC) deadline.

 A number of clients have approached us having received “nudging” letters from HMRC enquiring into their overseas bank accounts or offshore structures.
 In those cases we have been able to calculate the UK tax due, and disclose the position to HMRC in time.
-In other cases we have worked with the client to demonstrate to HMRC that their affairs are in order and up to date.
+In other cases we have worked with the client to demonstrate to HMRC that his or her personal tax affairs are in order and up to date.
 We can also work with existing advisors to provide a tax review or second opinions.
 Examples include:

-A client with an offshore investment portfolio, who had previously received incorrect advice that the income was not taxable if they kept the money offshore.
+A client with an offshore investment portfolio, who had previously received incorrect advice that the income was not taxable if she kept the money offshore.

-A client with a German holiday rental property, who was told (again, incorrectly) that because they had paid German tax on the rental income, they did not need to report or pay tax in the UK.
+A client with a German holiday rental property, who was told (again, incorrectly) that because he had paid German tax on the rental income, he did not need to report or pay tax in the UK.

 Although the requirement to correct deadline has passed we can continue to work with those who have offshore wealth to assess that their historic filing requirements have been adhered to correctly and where necessary work with them and HMRC to revise their position.